Bfgeshka/awesome-c/README.md

 * [ileben/ShivaVG](https://github.com/ileben/ShivaVG) - OpenGL based ANSI C implementation of the OpenVG standard.
 * [jpbruyere/vkvg](https://github.com/jpbruyere/vkvg) - Vulkan vector drawing, try to stay close to cairo api
 * [libretro/common-shaders](https://github.com/libretro/common-shaders) - Collection of commonly used Cg shaders.
 These shaders are usable by either HLSL and/or Cg runtime compilers.
 The cg2glsl script will translate most of these into GLSL shaders.
+* [memononen/nanovg](https://github.com/memononen/nanovg) - Antialiased 2D vector drawing library on top of OpenGL for UI and visualizations.
+* [micahpearlman/MonkVG](https://github.com/micahpearlman/MonkVG) - MonkVG is an OpenVG 1.1 like vector graphics API implementation optimized for game use currently using an OpenGL ES backend that should be compatible with any HW that supports OpenGL ES 2.0 which includes most iOS and Android devices.

 ## GUI ##
 * [GTK+][206] - Cross-platform widget toolkit. [``LGPL-2.1-only``][LGPL-2.1-only]